 The X9F6 Cardholder Authentication and ICC’s work group has revised this standard by adding clarity to the encryption of the middle digits of the PAN.
 This revised standard was published on May 27, 2016.
 The card payments industry has had a series of robust standards for decades addressing the security of PINs and the techniques for their protection.
 Theft of sensitive card data during a retail payment transaction is increasingly becoming a major source of financial fraud.
 Besides an optional encrypted PIN, this data includes magnetic stripe track 2 data: PAN, expiration date, card verification value, and issuer private data.
 While thefts of this data at all segments of the transaction processing system have been reported, the most vulnerable segments are between the point of transaction device capturing the magnetic stripe data and the processing systems at the acquirer.
 This document standardizes the security requirements and implementation for a method for protecting this sensitive card data over these segments.
 Several implementations exist to address this situation.
 This document provides guidance for evaluating these implementations.

-This standard was submitted as a new work item on September 25, 2012.
-Recently, it went to subcommittee ballot and the comments received on the ballot are currently under review.
+This standard was published on August 3, 2017.
 This document would standardize the security requirements and implementation for a method for protecting this sensitive card data over these segments using tokenization and would be a companion standard to X9.119 part 1.
 Several implementations exist to address this situation.
 This document would provide guidance for evaluating these implementations.

 TR-31 Interoperable Secure Key Exchange Key Block Specification for Symmetric Algorithms